pinot-contrib/pinot-docs/basics/components/cluster/tenant.md

 # Tenant

 Every table is associated with a _tenant_, or a logical namespace that restricts where the cluster processes queries on the table.
 A Pinot tenant takes the form of a text tag in the logical tenant namespace.
 Physical cluster hardware resources (i.e., [brokers](components/cluster/broker.md) and [servers](components/cluster/server.md)) are also associated with a tenant tag in the common tenant namespace.
 Tables of a particular tenant tag will only be scheduled for storage and query processing on hardware resources that belong to the same tenant tag.
-This lets Pinot cluster operators assign specified workloads to certain hardware resources,  preventing data from separate workloads from being stored or processed on the same physical hardware.
+This lets Pinot cluster operators assign specified workloads to certain hardware resources, preventing data in separate workloads from being stored or processed on the same physical hardware.

 By default, all tables, brokers, and servers belong to a tenant called _DefaultTenant_, but you can configure multiple tenants in a Pinot cluster.